 • Making threats against or abuse of library patrons or staff.
 This includes verbal abuse and nonverbal intimidation or harassment including, but not limited to, stalking; online, cell phone or computer harassment; or language that is obscene or harassing.

-• Bringing in or consuming alcoholic beverages or controlled substances on library grounds, or being under the influence in a manner that causes a public disturbance.
+• Openly displaying or consuming cannabis, alcoholic beverages, or controlled substances on library grounds.
+Being under the influence in a manner that causes a public disturbance.

 • Violating the Duluth Public Library’s Internet Use Policy.